SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/when_switch.rst

 Additional options
 ^^^^^^^^^^^^^^^^^^

-In some cases when covering all cases of the input encoding still leaves uncovered codes.
-In the generated HDL these will be handled by default with the last ``is`` block.
+Sometimes handling all cases can become unwieldy and error prone so SpinalHDL, by default, will handle the uncovered cases with the last ``is`` block.
 To explicitly declare and define a ``default`` block the option ``coverUnreachable`` can be passed to the switch

 .. code-block:: scala